-Nachos and Tacos: Either with chips or taco shells, it’s a great way to stretch a pound of ground beef.
+Nachos and Tacos: It’s a great way to stretch a pound of ground beef with chips or taco shells.
 Fancy up your nachos by using whatever you have leftover in your refrigerator.

 Egg roll in a bowl: Cabbage is pretty cheap, and one head of cabbage can make a lot of dinners.
 This is made with cabbage, some spices, and sausage.